Keyboard shortcuts

 }

-2. Databases (Database)
+3. Databases (Database)

-A Database is a primary organizational unit within a Instance.
+A Database is a primary organizational unit within an Instance.
 Think of it somewhat like a schema or a logical database within a larger instance.
 It acts as a container for related data, managed through Stores.
 Databases provide versioning and history tracking for the data they contain.

-The Todo example uses a single Database named "todo":
+The Todo example uses a single Database named "todo", discovered through the User API:

-fn load_or_create_todo_database(db: &Instance) -> Result<Database> {
+fn load_or_create_todo_database(user: &mut User) -> Result<Database> {

 let database_name = "todo";